- Division Chief, Neuropsychology

 Neuropsychology fellows will provide tiered supervision of practicum students and pre-doctoral interns.
 Neuropsychology residents also participate in a range of didactics in neuropsychology, neurology, neurosurgery, and related topics.
 A weekly seminar is held for all neuropsychology trainees, consisting of case presentations, didactics on subjects of interest, and mock fact-finding exercises in preparation for ABPP-CN board certification.
 Fellows also attend weekly neurology grand rounds and epilepsy surgical conference.
 Numerous other didactic opportunities are available, including cognitive disorders case conference, neurosurgery and psychiatry grand rounds, and invited lectures.
 Participation in research is encouraged through collaboration with ongoing projects and possible development of an independent research project in the second year.
 Such projects could potentially involve functional and/or structural neuroimaging.

-Contact: Anna Graefe, PhD, Clinical Assistant Professor, Department of Neurology, Director of Postdoctoral Training, Neuropsychology Division
+Contact: Gregory Seidel, PhD, Clinical Assistant Professor, Department of Neurology, Director of Postdoctoral Training, Neuropsychology Division

 Postdoctoral Research Fellowship in Neuroimaging